Our services are absolutely FREE to you.

 Sky Recovery Services or SRS is a third-party collection agency based in Texas.
 Sky has received consumer complaints alleging serious violations of the Fair Debt Collections Practices Act (FDCPA), including making false statements and failing to verify debts.
 If you have been contacted by Sky, understand your rights before taking action.

-According to the Better Business Bureau (BBB), Sky Recovery Services, Ltd. was founded in August 1998, and the BBB opened its file four months later.
-Sky is listed as a collection agency with a headquarters office located in Houston, TX.
+According to the Better Business Bureau (BBB), Sky Recovery Services, Ltd. is a legitimate collection agency, founded in August 1998, and the BBB opened its file four months later.
+SRS is listed with a headquarters office located in Houston, TX.

 According to its website, SRS is a complete, full service collection agency that “specializes in the collection of bad debt…and has over 65 years of experience in the accounts receivable management industry.”
 Sky claims to have experience including, but not limited to, collections for “multi-family (apartments), medical, physician groups, commercial, retail, credit unions and country clubs.”